Angry Birds Rio: Release

-Inclusion in Angry Birds Trilogy/Ports
+Ports and inclusion in Angry Birds Trilogy

-At the 2012 Electronic Entertainment Expo in Los Angeles, California, Rovio and distribution partner Activision announced plans to bring Angry Birds Rio and two other games, the original Angry Birds and Angry Birds Seasons to the PlayStation 3, Xbox 360 and Nintendo 3DS.
+At the 2012 Electronic Entertainment Expo in Los Angeles, California, Rovio and distribution partner Activision announced plans to bring Angry Birds Rio and two other games, the original Angry Birds and Angry Birds Seasons (2010) to the PlayStation 3, Xbox 360 and Nintendo 3DS.
 Bundled together as Angry Birds Trilogy, the games were built specifically for their respective consoles, taking advantage of their unique features, such as support for PlayStation Move, Kinect, high-definition displays, and glasses-free 3D visuals.
-Angry Birds Trilogy was also released for the Nintendo Wii and Wii U.
+Angry Birds Trilogy was later released for the Nintendo Wii and Wii U.

 Discontinuation

-In 2020, Along with Angry Birds Star Wars II, Angry Birds Space and Angry Birds Star Wars, the game was subsequently discontinued on February 3, 2020.
+In 2020, along with Angry Birds Star Wars II, Angry Birds Space (2012) and Angry Birds Star Wars, the game was subsequently discontinued on February 3, 2020.
+In a 2021 interview, Rovio employee Steve Porter stated that the Rio and Star Wars games were unlikely to be rereleased due to third-party licensing.

 Reception

 The game has received generally favorable reviews, with a Metacritic score of 87/100 based on 18 reviews.
 Ryan Rigney of GamePro saying the iOS version "boasts some notable improvements on its predecessors" and Levi Buchanan of IGN, in his review of the Android version, calling the game "a smart, snappy new chapter for the series".
 Jim Squires of Gamezebo complimented the game's attempts to add new material and mechanics, saying "some evolution needs to happen if it wants to have the long term staying power of a Mario or a Pac-Man."
 However, Squires did take issue with the new boss battles, calling them "a little anti-climactic".
 Tracy Erickson of Pocket Gamer noted that "what Angry Birds Rio lacks in new ideas and freshness, it makes up in quality gameplay and good value".

 In 2011, Angry Birds Rio had been downloaded more than 10 million times and had been one of the top downloaded games in 2012 at the Apple App Store, Google Play Store and again at the Google Play Store in 2014.